 General Requirements

 CCDRs are required on all major contracts and subcontracts, regardless of contract type, for Acquisition Category I and IA programs and pre-Major Defense Acquisition Program (MDAP) and pre-Major Automated Information System (MAIS) subsequent to Milestone A approval, valued at more than $50 million (Then year dollars).
 CCDRs are not required for contracts priced below $20 million (Then year dollars).
 The CCDR requirement on high-risk or high-technical-interest contracts priced between $20 and $50 million is left to the discretion of the DoD Program Manager (PM) based upon the advice of the Cost Working-level Integrated Product Team (CWIPT).
 These requirements must also be approved by the Chair, Cost Assment and Program Evaluation (CAPE).
-CCDRs are not required under the following conditions provided the DoD PM requests and obtains approval for a reporting waiver from the Chair, CAPE: procurement of commercial systems or for non-commercial systems bought under competitively awarded, firm fixed-price contracts, as long as competitive conditions continue to exist.
+CCDRs are not required under the following conditions provided the DoD PM requests and obtains approval for a reporting waiver from the Chair, CAPE: procurement of commercial systems or for non-commercial systems bought under competitively awarded, firm-fixed-price contracts, as long as competitive conditions continue to exist.

 Level of Reporting

 Routine CCDR shall normally be at level 3 (level 4 for space contracts) of the Contract Work Breakdown Structure (WBS) and determined separately for each prime contractor and subcontractor that meets the reporting thresholds.
 Reporting at levels 4 and below shall be required on those prime contracts or subcontracts containing WBS elements that address high-risk, high-value, or high-technical-interest areas of a program.
 Such reporting applies only if the CWIPT proposes and the OSD CAPE Chair approves. guidance.
 For production, reporting contractors normally shall submit CCDRs upon the delivery of each annual lot for all weapon systems.
-Due to the extended construction process for ships, CCDRs are also required for the total number of ships in each buy and for each individual ship within that buy at three intervals-initial report (total buy and individual ships), at the mid-point of first ship construction (individual ships only) or other relevant timeframe as the CWIPT determines, and after final delivery (total buy and individual ships).
+Due to the extended construction process for ships, CCDRs are also required for the total number of ships in each buy and for each individual ship within that buy at three intervals-initial report (total buy and individual ships), at the mid-point of first ship construction (individual ships only) or other relevant timeframes as the CWIPT determines, and after final delivery (total buy and individual ships).

 Report Timing

 Initial reports are due within 60 days following the completion of the integrated baseline review when a pre-award or post-award conference is held.
-If a conference is not held, the initial report is due within 180 days of contract award.
-For subsequent reporting on development contracts, reporting contractors typically shall submit CCDRs after such major events as first flight or completion of prototype, before major milestones, and upon contract completion.
+If a conference is not held, the initial report is due within 180 days of the contract award.
+For subsequent reporting on development contracts, reporting contractors typically shall submit CCDRs after such major events as first flight or completion of the prototype, before major milestones, and upon contract completion.
 In general, quarterly, semiannual, and annual reporting don’t meet the above

 Formats and Instructions